Your expert guide to kid friendly tapas and foods in Spain

 What are tapas?

 Tapas are small plates of food that you can either share or eat alone.
 They are one of the most traditional styles of food in Spain as well as some of the best Spanish foods.
+If you’re vegetarian, there are some tapas plates that you can eat.

 In the Basque Country they have pintxos (same idea, different name) and in the rest of Spain, tapas.
 In some regions of Andalucia you may get a free tapa plate with a drink but this rarely happens anymore so don’t enter anywhere expecting free food, just be grateful if it happens.